-Changes to state law set a goal for MPCA to issue or deny a permit within 150 days of receipt of a complete application [Minn.
+Changes to Minn.
 Stat.
 116.03, Subd.
-2(b)].
-The MPCA will review permit applications for completeness and notify the applicant of whether or not the application is substantially complete.
-If the permit application is determined to be incomplete, the MPCA will identify where deficiencies exist and advise the applicant on how they can be remedied.
+2b., enacted on March 4, 2011, set a goal for the MPCA to issue or deny a permit within 150 days of receipt of a complete application.
+To achieve that goal, the MPCA attempts to review permit requests and notify applicants whether or not their application is complete enough for processing within 30 business days of receipt.
+If an application is considered incomplete, the MPCA must identify the deficiencies and advise applicants on how to fix them.

 Even though an application may be determined to be substantially complete, additional details may be requested to clarify or supplement information provided in the application submittal package.
 In order for the MPCA to meets its goal of issuing permits within 150 days, your prompt response to all requests is necessary.

 For a solid waste permit application to be considered complete, all required forms and checklists must be completed in full according to the instructions provided.

 Submit by mail.
 All permit applications must be mailed to the MPCA:

 Solid Waste Permit Document Coordinator